 Starting with the most recent month, December, we had Santa come to visit and MATV did a quick video about the visit for those of you who are curious what it was like or want to remember the experience.
 You can also find the pictures from Santa’s visit here: http://www.pinebanks.org/get-your-pictures-from-santas-visit/

 In November, all the leaves were falling in beautiful fiery colors and it was the official opening of the Dog Park!
 We’ve hinted at and spoken about the dog park for a long time and to finally see it up and running is amazing!
-If you have a dog, don’t worry there is an area for small dogs and an area for bigger dogs, please consider taking them to visit the Pine Banks Dog Park!
-You can see what the park used to look like (during construction) here (and soon there will be a post with tons of current pictures from the Dog Park so stay tuned!): http://www.pinebanks.org/dog-park-update/
+If you have a dog please consider taking them to visit the Pine Banks Dog Park (don’t worry there is an area for small dogs and an area for bigger dogs).
+You can see what the park used to look like (during construction) here: http://www.pinebanks.org/dog-park-update/

-October was when Pine Banks was the spot for the Annual Walk for Bread & 5K Run!
+October is the month where Pine Banks Park houses the Annual Walk for Bread & 5K Run put on by the Bread of Life!
 Please consider joining in for the 2019 Walk for Bread, it’s always a blast!
 More info about it here: http://www.pinebanks.org/pictures-from-the-walk-for-bread-2018/

 When September rolled around the Eagle Scout Troop 109 was there providing the park with bat boxes and new benches.
 If you want to see what they look like click here: http://www.pinebanks.org/bat-boxes-and-benches/

 Of course it wouldn’t be August if Pine Banks Park wasn’t filled with fairies!
 Every August we are the location of the Fairy House Festival where there’s always something fun or magical to do!
 We totally encourage anyone, especially kids, to come check it out in August 2019.
 Learn more/see pictures from the event here: http://www.pinebanks.org/2018-fairy-house-festival/